-Stretch marks or striae distensae, are scar tissue in the skin’s dermal layer that result from rapid weight gain.
-These lesions, also found crisscrossing the breasts, hips, buttocks and thighs, can appear on the abdomen region.
+Stretch marks or striae distensae, are scar tissue in the skin’s dermal layer that results from rapid weight gain.
+These lesions, also found crisscrossing the breasts, hips, buttocks, and thighs, can appear on the abdomen region.

-Common causes of stretch marks include obesity, puberty, pregnancy and also rapid muscle growth.
-In a few cases extended use of topical steroids also trigger the skin condition.
+Common causes of stretch marks include obesity, puberty, pregnancy, and also rapid muscle growth.
+In a few cases, extended use of topical steroids also triggers the skin condition.

 In women, stretch marks typically appear during or after pregnancy.
 These marks could also be due to heredity issues.
 During pregnancy, your body doesn’t produce elastin and collagen rapidly enough to cater to the expansion of other cutaneous layers.